connorshea/vglist/API.md

 ## Documentation

-I intend to add a GraphiQL editor interface to the website for testing API queries and viewing documentation, but I have not done so in production yet.
-You should be able to get API documentation for now using a tool like [Insomnia](https://insomnia.rest/).
+You can get documentation and test queries in the GraphiQL editor that's hosted alongside vglist, at [https://vglist.co/graphiql](vglist.co/graphiql).
+You should also be able to get API documentation using a tool like [Insomnia](https://insomnia.rest/).

 For writing GraphQL queries, the [GraphQL website](https://graphql.org/) should be a sufficient introduction.